brain-bican/metadata-schemas/docs/schemas/Donor-to-Alignment-Metadata/Donor-to-Alignment-Metadata-README.md

 ## Library Aliquot

-The data in the Receive Sample is the metadata that essential for...
+The data in library aliquot is the metadata that essential for...

-The following table describes the Receive Sample metadata.
+The following table describes the library aliquot metadata.
 If an entry in the table is empty, the schema does not have any other requirements on data in those layers beyond the ones listed above.

 Curators must annotate the following columns:
 ### library_aliquot_label